Thinkorswim for Scalping

 Pros and Cons of Scalping Stocks at Thinkorswim

-There are many things that we like about Thinkorswim for scalping stocks, and a couple areas that could use some improvement.
+There are many things to like about Thinkorswim for scalping stocks, but there are also a few downsides.

 Pros

-• Multiple way to enter orders and hotkey support
+- Multiple ways to enter orders and hotkey support

 Cons

-• Alternative platforms are not conducive to scalping
+- Other platforms are not ideal for scalping

 Scalping Stocks on Thinkorswim Summary

-All in all, Thinkorswim provides a solid scalping experience to investors looking for a wealth of tools and services.
-While it may not be ideal to scalp on the web or mobile interfaces, thinkorswim offers all the functionality an active trader needs to take advantage of price movement throughout the day.
-The direct order routing, hotkey support, active trader window, screeners, and customizable chart layouts make Charles Schwab and thinkorswim solid contenders.
+Overall, Thinkorswim gives investors a strong scalping experience with lots of tools and features.
+It is not ideal to scalp on the web or mobile versions, but the main Thinkorswim software has everything an active trader needs to profit from price changes during the day.
+The direct order routing, hotkey support, active trader window, screeners, and customizable charts make Schwab and Thinkorswim good choices for scalpers.

 Continue Reading